INTRODUCTION

 • Loan files, including loan-in and loan-out files.

-• Books, monographs, and articles containing published research on the Oriental Institute collections.
+• Books, monographs, and articles containing published research on ISAC's collections.

-• The physical objects in the Museum collection, numbering 70,000+ accessioned artifacts.
+• The physical objects in the Museum collections, numbering 260,000+ accessioned artifacts.

-• An additional 100,000+ artifacts, comprising archaeological excavator’s collections and other artifacts in the Institute’s possession but not yet accessioned into the Museum’s collections.
+• An additional 100,000+ artifacts, comprising archaeological excavator’s collections and other artifacts in ISAC's possession but not yet accessioned into the Museum’s collections.

 The Tablet Collection maintains its own inventory records, on paper, of all tablets, casts, and molds in its possession, regardless of Museum status.
 Additionally, cuneiform scholars over the past seventy years have compiled separate records on note cards while working with tablets from the collection.
 Certain of these card files pertain to tablets which are not a part of the Tablet Collection, but were on loan from other institutions or museums around the world.
 These card files usually contain such information as the type of text, its date, subject matter, a description of the tablet, and its condition.
 Most card records contain a transliteration of the text, and some also have a drawing of the cuneiform signs.